Shelter in Place Survival Guide

 Starting a daily Gratitude Practice or "Silver Linings Playbook" will help train your brain to focus on the positive and will reset your system.

-You might be asking, "how can I feel thankful at a time like this?"
 It turns out that it's not finding gratitude that matters most; it’s remembering to look in the first place.
 According to UCLA neuroscientist Alex Korb, author of The Upward Spiral,

 "Remembering to be grateful is a form of emotional intelligence.
 One study found that it actually affected neuron density in both the ventromedial and lateral prefrontal cortex.
 These density changes suggest that as emotional intelligence increases, the neurons in these areas become more efficient.
 With higher emotional intelligence, it simply takes less effort to be grateful."